cwithfourplus/kaushikspotservices/README.md

 A light weight library to provide Remote Method Invocation (RMI) for application running on .NET Micro Framework.

-#### Note: This project was originally published on CodePlex in 2011 and as CodePlex was closed and I have restored it here.
+#### Note: This project was originally published on CodePlex in 2011 and as CodePlex was closed, I have restored it here.
 There is no active development going on here, now purpose of this repo is to provide reference of how to build a simple RPC/RMI from gorund up!! ####

 This is a digital world where devices collaborate to solve some business problem.
 As we move ahead these devices are not limited to High end servers; we have PCs, Laptops, Smart Phones and Embedded systems that play a vital role in this collaboration.